conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 You already used the :command:`conan list` command to list the recipes and binaries stored in the local cache.

-An **important** note: the Conan cache are private to the Conan client - modifying, adding, removing or changing files inside the Conan cache is undefined behaviour likely to cause breakages.
+An **important** note: the Conan cache is private to the Conan client - modifying, adding, removing or changing files inside the Conan cache is undefined behaviour likely to cause breakages.

 Read more